serverless/blog/posts/2019-12-02-reinvent-2019-serverless-announcements.md

 **What it is** You can now spin up a pre-defined number of warm Lambda instances to bypass the cold start issue if latency is an issue

 **Why it matters** If you have workloads that are latency sensitive, then being able to have Lambda functions pre-warmed ahead of a certain known event that will invoked Lambda's means you can entirely bypass the cold start issue and make sure requests to Lambda will always begin execution as fast as possible.

+Read more about this new feature and how the Serverless Framework will support it [at this blog post](https://serverless.com/blog/aws-lambda-provisioned-concurrency).

 #### S3 Access Points